skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 ### Task 1.4: Select SST to Compact

-Now, let us improve the problem that compaction always include a full level from the simple leveled compaction strategy.
+Now, let us solve the problem that compaction always include a full level from the simple leveled compaction strategy.
 When we decide to compact two levels, we always select the oldest SST from the upper level.
 You can know the time that the SST is produced by comparing the SST id.

 There are other ways of choosing the compacting SST, for example, by looking into the number of delete tombstones.
 You can implement this as part of the bonus task.